a19836/bloxtor/INSTALL.md

 # Bloxtor installation steps

+## Hardware Requirements

+To ensure minimum performance, the following hardware specifications are recommended:

+- **Processor**: One-core 1.0 GHz
+- **Memory (RAM)**: 516 MB
+- **Storage**: 300 MB of free space

+Bloxtor is lightweight and runs seamlessly on a Raspberry Pi.
+Any hardware capable of running a web server (e.g., Apache, Nginx) and PHP can also run Bloxtor.

 ## 1. Install Web-server with PHP
 Install web-server (eg: Apache) and PHP 5.6 or higher (Bloxtor was tested until PHP 8.4).
 If you wish you can install also the Mysql and Postgres servers.